edmerix/bash_scripts/README.md

 Especially useful for finding data when sync'd NSPs were used - the output includes:

-- True recording start (in local time, not UTC)
+- True recording start and finish times (in local time, not UTC)

 - Number of data segments (syncing NSPs causes "paused" files, file-turnover errors cause many segments)

 - Duration of each segment

 - Total duration of data in the file

+- Sampling frequency and number of data samples

+- Number of channels

 ### nsxtimes